nrfconnect/sdk-nrf/samples/bluetooth/central_and_peripheral_hr/README.rst

 Testing
 =======

-After programming the sample to your development kit, you can test it either by connecting to other development kits that are running the :ref:`peripheral_hids_keyboard` sample, or by using the `nRF Connect for Desktop`_ **Bluetooth Low Energy** application that emulates a HRS server.
+After programming the sample to your development kit, test it either by connecting to other development kits that are running the :ref:`zephyr:peripheral_hr` sample, or by using the `nRF Connect for Desktop`_ **Bluetooth Low Energy** application that emulates an HRS server.

 Testing with other development kits
 -----------------------------------